Haufe-Lexware/api-style-guide/uri-components.md

 > Version is a single number and only to be incremented on ‘backward’ compatibility breaking.
 > Adding fields or deprecating fileds are NOT breaking changes.
 API Clients need to be able to ignore additional
 > elements.
-API Providers need to be able to use meaningful defaults for additional fields not provided by existing > clients.
+API Providers need to be able to use meaningful defaults for additional fields not provided by existing clients.
+>
-> Prevent from increasing the version as long as possible.
+> **Prevent from increasing the version as long as possible!**

 Currently their is no certification or validation process for clients to proove for proper behavior.
 Each client is responsible to test its implemenation.